 How do labor judges and labor inspectors persuade workers to settle their claims?
 How do multi-national companies implement private, global agreements in particular plants and among their global suppliers?
 Because these questions deal with the way law works “in action” I cannot always find answers in law books.
 I must engage in “socio-legal” research to get the answers.
 Therefore, some of my scholarship reports on “elite interviews,” or interviews I do of people who are especially knowledgeable of certain law-related matters, such as a company’s implementation of a private agreement.
 Additionally, I have done two ethnographies based on participant observation.
 That research requires me to spend significant time in a place where I can get an intimate understanding of how law works.
 I have been lucky to do this type of research at the labor inspectorate and labor courts of Chile, where I followed labor inspectors to copper mines, agricultural fields, and other places of work.
 I also served as an organizer at Arise Chicago, a worker center, to learn how that group advocated for workers without counting with the resources of a traditional labor union.
 Below is a list of my socio-legal publications.
 Some report on original research, while others report on secondary data or set theoretical and research agendas.

-“Alt labor and Worker Centres” in Guy Davidov, Brian Langille & Gillian Lester eds., Oxford Handbook of the Law of Work (Oxford, forthcoming in 2023).
+“Alt-Labour and Worker Centres,” in Guy Davidov, Brian Langille & Gillian Lester eds., Oxford Handbook of the Law of Work 481-498 (Oxford University Press 2024)

 “Organizing the State: The ‘New Labor Law’ Seen from the Bottom-Up” co-authored with Michael C. Oswalt (2018) 39:2 Berkeley Journal of Employment and Labor Law 415-480.